What's the *bug* deal? 🧠

 For people who did not grow up with insects as normal ingredients, the wonderful world of eating bugs is a new discovery.
 Entomophagy – the practice of eating insects – will normally come up in the search results for anyone interested in topics like a) supplementing their daily diet with protein, vitamins, fiber; b) finding alternatives to meat for protein;, c) combating global food insecurity,; or d) the future of animal feed.

 The insect industry is broad – beyond feeding insects to humans, we can consider insects’ role in the future of livestock feed, fine-dining restaurant menu items, premium fertilizer, waste solutions, circular agriculture, improved soil health, natural medicine, functional food, biodiversity management, or even space travel.
 But, if you’re new here and are looking for the basics, we’ve provided short answers to eight common bug-beginner questions below.

 Insects are a highly sustainable food source.
-Most insects require fewer resources, including land, water, and feed, to raise than other protein sources, while producing fewer greenhouse gas emissions.
+Most insects require fewer resources, including land, water, and feed, to raise then other protein sources, while producing fewer greenhouse gas emissions.
 Many insects have an extremely efficient feed-to-body-mass conversion ratio (insects are cold-blooded and require less feed per unit of body weight than traditional livestock to sustain themselves).
 We can also consume an insect’s entire body, wasting little flesh.